vim-scripts/filestyle/README.md

 2. Trailing spaces are highlighted (CYAN)
 3. Line parts, that are longer than vaule of `textwidth` (if it was set) are highlighed (INVERT)
+4. Control characters are highlighted (BLUE)

 Commands:

   * `FileStyleActivate`   - enable plugin for current buffer
   * `FileStyleDeactivate` - disable plugin for current buffer
   * `FileStyleCheck`      - check current buffer

+In order to configure file types to be ingored by a plugin, add the following line to your `.vimrc` file:

+    let g:filestyle_ignore = ['text']

 Contribution